 Funding Policy - Contribution requirements are also negotiated between the Town and union representatives.
 The required contribution is based on a pay-as-you-go financing requirement.
 The Town contributes 50 percent of the cost of current-year premiums for eligible retired plan members and their spouses.
 Plan members receiving benefits contribute the remaining 50 percent of their premium costs.
-For 2019, the Town contributed approximately \$126,128 to the plan.
-The Town's average contribution rate was 3.86% of covered payroll.
+For 2020, the Town contributed approximately \$421,528 to the plan.
+The Town's average contribution rate was 14.65% of covered payroll.

 The Commonwealth of Massachusetts passed special legislation that has allowed the Town to establish a postemployment benefit trust fund and to enable the Town to begin pre-funding its other postemployment benefit (OPEB) liabilities.
-As of June 30, 2019, the balance of the OPEB fund totaled \$2.1 million.
+As of June 30, 2020, the balance of the OPEB fund totaled \$2,423,598.

-Measurement Date - GASB Statement #74 and #75 require the net OPEB liability to be measured as of a date no earlier than the end of the employer's prior fiscal year and no later than the end of the employer's current fiscal year, consistently applied from period to period.
-Accordingly, the net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2017.
+Measurement Date - The net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1, 2019.